FrancesCoronel/personal-website-v3/_posts/2016-04-30-schools-out.md

 I may not end up enrolling in Cornell Tech this upcoming fall (50% chance).

-I actually really want to attend [Make School’s Product Academy](https://www.makeschool.com/product-academy) which I was already accepted to this month as well.
+I actually really want to attend [Make School's Product Academy](https://www.makeschool.com/product-academy) which I was already accepted to this month as well.

-It’s this 2-year program that aims to act as a sort of college replacement for founders and developers at startups in the Bay Area.
+It's this 2-year program that aims to act as a sort of college replacement for founders and developers at startups in the Bay Area.

 I basically see it as a longer version of [Fullstack Academy](https://fullstackacademy.com) and having gone through Fullstack and knowing how much that experience benefited me in the long run, I can only imagine how much more awesome Make School could be for me.

 ![](https://cdn.rawgit.com/MakeSchool-Tutorials/News/5486ee9046104519efeddefede39d38477c2ea9a/70923cab-38a3-4c1c-a6c7-6308702b340e/cover_photo.png){.aligncenter height="400"}

 There are three main reasons behind my reasoning for wanting to defer enrolling in grad school for the time being.
-These reasons, of course, are still ones that both of my parents are slowly warming up to given that they’re both hard-core academics and they simply want the best for me, like any other considerate parents.
+These reasons, of course, are still ones that both of my parents are slowly warming up to given that they're both hard-core academics and they simply want the best for me, like any other considerate parents.

-1. Cornell Tech’s new campus doesn’t open until the summer of 2017.
+1. Cornell Tech's new campus doesn't open until the summer of 2017.
 By then, I would have already graduated.
-Of course, having the new campus doesn’t mean the curriculum will change or anything but it’d still be nicer to experience the new campus.
+Of course, having the new campus doesn't mean the curriculum will change or anything but it'd still be nicer to experience the new campus.
 2. The average age for a graduate student for most of these programs is around 25, if not older.
-I’m 20 right now.
+I'm 20 right now.
 Product Academy, however, caters to those still in college or those who just graduated high school (18–25).
-In other words, it would make more sense to finish Make School in 2 years because by then I’ll be 22, which is a slightly more normal age for someone to get a Master’s.
+In other words, it would make more sense to finish Make School in 2 years because by then I'll be 22, which is a slightly more normal age for someone to get a Master's.
-3. I’ve wanted the chance to explore the Bay Area for a long-term period and Make School provides that opportunity perfectly.
+3. I've wanted the chance to explore the Bay Area for a long-term period and Make School provides that opportunity perfectly.
 I also feel like I could get more "bang for my buck", per se, from Product Academy.

-Only time will tell what I’ll end up doing but either way, it’s going to be a whole lot of fun.
+Only time will tell what I'll end up doing but either way, it's going to be a whole lot of fun.

-So here’s to **change**.
+So here's to **change**.

 ### May it be as bittersweet as always.